SeLite/SeLite.github.io/TestMethodsTheory.md

 It is testing of DB-driven applications, where [scripts][script] keep and update a copy of the application's DB.
 The scripts themselves (the steps, conditional logic etc.) are not necessarily in a DB.
 The script-specific input data doesn't have to be in a DB (but it may be).

 ## Terminology
 These terms are not SeLite-specific.
 The goal here is to clarify possible/desirable features and connections between scripts and the tested application.
 This mentions benefits and shortcomings of various possible approaches.
-See also [AboutDocumentation](AboutDocumentation) > [Terminology](AboutDocumentation#terminology).
+See also [Terminology](Terminology) > [Test terminology](Terminology#test-terminology).

   * **application** - what is being tested, with
     * source, libraries, webserver, single sign on etc.